phathy-nap/transactions-management/README.md

-This is just a simple project that I want to make. nothing fancy.
-I make this to learn MVC structure that make project more maintainable and scalable.
+# Transaction Management Project

+## Goal

+The goal of this transaction management project is to:

+- Work on a project that I think might be useful for business
+- Learn MVC (Model-View-Controller)
+- Use Git for version control
+- Understand how to work in a big project
+- Understand how to work professionally